 There was a time, believe it or not, that we didn’t talk publicly about diseases like breast cancer or AIDS.
 But we now know that once we removed the stigma that was attached to those illnesses and once we began an honest conversation about how those illnesses affect communities and families, that the public was better informed and, most importantly, treatment improved and lives were saved.

 So, as part of Elk Grove Village Cares, we will be making a greater effort to educate residents about the problem and how it affects Elk Grove Village families.
-We will be issuing a special edition newsletter next month and intend to develop educational videos, make information available on our website and tap local experts to speak at Village events and to community groups.
+We issues a special edition newsletter when Elk Grove Village Cares was launched, and have continues to promote the program in Village media and publications.
+The Village also intends to develop educational videos, make information available on our website and tap local experts to speak at Village events and to community groups.

 * * * * *